The New Homeowner Tax Guide You’re Missing

 Whether this is dropping your papers in the mailbox to an accountant, or going through a DIY tax program, doing taxes as a homeowner can be overwhelming.
-Trusted Choice has compiled a list of deductibles that homeowners should know about – and take advantage of.
+We've compiled a list of deductibles that homeowners should know about – and take advantage of.
 Just make sure you're covered with a home insurance policy.

 When you buy a home, your lender will typically require you to pay what’s termed as “points”.
 A point is typically equal to 1 percent of the total loan amount.
 A 30-year, $150,000 mortgage might have a rate of 7 percent, but come with a charge of 2 points, or $3,000.
 There are two types of points: discount points and origination fee points.

 There are other stipulations that the points must meet in order to be tax-deductible.
 The points may not cover fees that would typically cover items such as notary fees, appraisal fees, or property taxes.
 The IRS looks for loans where the point costs are unusually high, but the costs associated with the loan are oddly low.

 Real estate taxes are always able to be deducted.
 While having a tax-deductible tax seems odd, you don't have to pay income taxes on money you've already paid to the IRS in taxes.
 Typically, when you pay your mortgage, a portion of that money goes into an escrow account to pay your taxes.

 If you bought a home during the last 12 months, you have most likely paid some sort of interest.
 In fact, new homeowners' monthly mortgages are usually compromised of mostly interest.
 Since these are tax-deductible, this can be a huge tax perk Many homeowners anticipate these tax breaks, and include it in their decision of whether or not to purchase a home.

 Those who qualify have an adjusted gross income between $100,000 and $109,000 (or $50,000 each if filing married, but separate).
 You may deduct 10 percent per $1,000.
 This amount is seen as additional interest, and can be deducted on line 13 of Schedule A. The amount you paid for the year will be located on your form 1098.
 This deduction does not include home insurance.

 You can withdraw up to $10,000 during your lifetime from an IRA to purchase a home for yourself, your spouse, children, grandchildren, or other close relatives.
 However, you should consult with a tax professional or estate attorney before doing this, as you do have to pay taxes on what you withdraw.
 Additionally, 401(K) plans do not have this benefit.

 The government also loves it when you save energy; so much so, that they offer 10 percent of the materials bill as a tax credit.
 Additionally, the IRS offers set credits for items like stoves and refrigerators.
 When doing upgrades to your home, for example, if you upgrade to energy efficient lighting to the tune of $400, you'll get a $40 tax credit, which directly reduces your tax bill.
 If you do a whole slew of upgrades, this number could skyrocket.